cltl/ma-communicative-robots/data/test-scenes/README.md

 ### Mentions

-The annotation labels can represent any type of interpretation, ranging from emotions to people or objects and events.
-Since our models need to relate interpretations across modalities, some of these annotations need to identify instances of people and objects depicted in the visual world.
+The annotation labels can represent any type of interpretation, ranging from emotions, people, objects or events.
+Since our models need to relate interpretations across modalities, some of these annotations identify instances of people and objects depicted in the visual world.
 Consider the following examples:

 * "That is my son sitting next to me"
 * "Sam is eating a sandwich"

 An annotation of these utterances could define the tokens "my son" as making reference to a person who is a male child of me (the speaker).
 Similarly, the token "Sam" can be annotated as the name of a person.

 Similary, we can annote certain areas in images as representing people of certain age or gender, surrounded by objects that are annotated with object labels.
-By annotating segments in the signal with interpretation labels, we indicate the mentions of things in signals.
+By annotating segments in the signal with interpretation labels, we indicate the mention of things in signals.

 ### Identities
 It is however not enough to mark "my son" as making reference to a person or "Sam" as a named entity expression.
-We also need to link these expressions to the actualy people in our shared world.
+We also need to link these expressions to the actual people in our shared world.
 For this, we follow the GAF/GRaSP framework (Fokkens et al, 2013, 2017) that makes a distinction between mentions in texts and a representation of the invidiuals these mentions refer to.
 Individuals are represented through unique resource identifiers or URIs following Semantic Web standards.
 Since both "my son" and "Sam" refer to the same URI, they thus become coreferential.

 By following the same procedure for other modalities, we thus can ground the text mentions to visual coordinates, such as a box segment in an image, which is labeled as a person with an age and gender but also annoted with the URI representing the same individual.

 ### Properties and relations as RDF triples
 On top of the people and objects depicted or mentioned, there may be particular relations expressed, such as "eating" the sandwich or "throwing" a ball.
-Such relations and properties can be seen as states of events and can be annotated as well although their identity is more difficult to establish and represented by a URI.
-Within our model, we represent the mentioning of these relations and properties through RDF triples, where our identified people and objects fill the subject and object positions and the relations and properties form the predicates.
+Such relations and properties can be seen as states of events and can be annotated as well although their identity is more difficult to establish and represent by a URI.
+Within our model, we represent the mentioning of these relations and properties through RDF triples, where identified people and objects fill the subject and object positions and the relations and properties form the predicates.
 Likewise, the expression "my son" is eventually mapped to the following triples:

 ```
     :my-uri   parent-of   :sam